ghermans/suitecrm_laravel/README.md

 is maintained under the Semantic Versioning guidelines.
 Sometimes we screw up, but we'll adhere to those rules whenever possible.

-See the Releases section of our github project for changelogs for each release version pf laravel_suitecrm
+See the Releases section of our github project for changelogs for each release version of laravel_suitecrm

+## Copyright and license

+Code and documentation copyright 2015, Glenn Hermans, Tim Joosten.
+Code released under the MIT license.